Tracking pixel for analytics Financial Risk Management, M.S. (Hybrid) | Southern Connecticut State University Skip to main content

 4. Financial Risk Management, M.S.
 (Hybrid)

 In alignment with Southern Connecticut State University’s mission to transform the lives of a diverse student population through education and research, our AACSB-accredited MS in Financial Risk Management (MSFRM) Program offers a cutting-edge curriculum focused on financial risk assessment, quantitative modeling, regulatory compliance, and strategic decision-making.
-Designed to meet the evolving needs of finance professionals, our MSFRM Program delivers industry-relevant education that prepares graduates for leadership in financial risk management roles across industries.
+Designed to meet the evolving needs of finance professionals, our program delivers industry-relevant education that prepares graduates for leadership in financial risk management roles across industries.

 Program Overview